morse-simulator/morse/doc/morse/dev/armature_creation.rst

-10. Parent meshes to bones: select a bone, then select the mesh you want to attach to the bone, then add the *armature* to the selection (:kbd:`Shift+click` the armature), then :kbd:`Ctrl+P` and select `Set parent to...
+10. Parent meshes to bones: select the mesh, then select the bone you want to be attached to the mesh, then add the *armature* to the selection (:kbd:`Shift+click` the armature), then :kbd:`Ctrl+P` and select `Set parent to...
 Bone`.
 Repeat this step for each bone.